Planning ahead for future healthcare needs

 - No columns protruding into corridors

 The LIFTbuild team proposed a design that included 18 occupied floors and one penthouse floor for mechanical equipment.
-Key features of the building stacking diagram included:
+Key features of the building stacking diagram include:

 - Radiation Oncology located entirely on one level, accommodating the additional space required for inpatients, with access to natural light by not placing this space in the basement

-- Medical Oncology has access to a garden terrace space on Level 2 of the building
+- Medical Oncology has access to a garden terrace on Level 2 of the building

 - A 12-story Parking Structure that has potential for the addition of an upper-level garden space to replace an existing cancer center healing garden.
 This was facilitated by removing the mechanical space from the top of the parking structure.

-- The Parking Structure is built above-grade to dramatically reduce the amount of excavation and soil removal that is needed to occur.
+- The parking structure is built above-grade to dramatically reduce the necessary excavation and soil removal.

-- The Invasive / Sedation shell level is connected directly to the parking structure via elevated walkway to provide convenient patient access to the future Surgery Center.
+- The Invasive / Sedation shell level is connected directly to the parking structure via elevated walkway to provide convenient patient access to a future Surgery Center.